moshir-ashraf/PRODIGY_ML_03/README.md

-# PRODIGY_ML_03
+# Support Vector Machine Classifier
-An implementation of a support vector machine (SVM) to classify images of cats and dogs.
+This project is an implementation of a support vector machine (SVM) model to classify images of cats and dogs.
+This is the Third out of Five tasks presented to the Prodigy InfoTech Machine Learning Internship.